Urine collection device: Condom catheters

 It is very important that the male external catheter/urisheath fits well – both the diameter and the length.
 Different manufacturers have small measuring guides that can be used to measure what size is needed before ordering a sample.
 If the user does not get measured correctly leakage and skin irritation can occur.

 Urinals

-Urinals are a class of device which does not attach to the body.
+Urinals are a class of device that does not attach to the body.
 Instead, these external collection systems can be placed against the urinary opening during voiding and removed once voiding is complete.
 These are commonly used by hunters and sportsmen who may spend long periods away from a bathroom.
 These are not appropriate for men with urinary retention or who experience involuntary urine leakage.

 Use

 Managing incontinence

 Penile external catheters/urisheaths combined with urine bags are preferred over absorbent products – in particular when it comes to 'limitations to daily activities'.
 Advantages also include discretion, less water retention at the skin surface, and the potential for 24 hour use.
 Complications can increase in severity and frequency over time.
 Up to 40% of condom catheter users will develop a urinary tract infection with long-term use.
 15% of long term users may develop skin injuries, including inflammation, ulceration, necrosis, gangrene and constriction of the penis.
 Sizing can also prove difficult for some men, leading to dislodgement of the catheter and urine spillage during voiding (commonly referred to as pop-offs or blow-offs).
 1.3% of condom catheter users will develop a bladder or renal stone requiring medical treatment.
 While the line of causation is not well established, urinary retention from inefficient elimination while catheterized may allow more mineral buildup and encourage crystal growth.